 The Professional Masters Financial Aid - Physical Therapy (PMFA-PT) bursary, which has been made possible by funding granted through the Faculty of Medicine, is administered through the Department of Physical Therapy and the Faculty of Medicine.
 These funds provide relief for students who encounter financial difficulty during their graduate program.
 Recipients must be in the MScPT program and demonstrate financial need.
 Applicants must have applied to OSAP (or equivalent; or state the specific reason for their ineligibility) and have applied for a line of credit (if refused, students should retain the refusal letter for inclusion with the bursary application).
 Students from other provinces should have applied for provincial funding from their home province and completed an Out-of-Province Financial Aid Application form.
-This bursary is generally offered twice a year (deadlines are usually in late November and mid-May; please note deadlines may vary from year to year) and students will be emailed application information by the SLO.
+This bursary is generally offered twice a year and students will be emailed application information by the SLO.